Parameterized Complexity of Locally Minimal Defensive Alliances: Conclusion

 \section{Conclusion}

-The main contributions in this paper are that the {\sc Locally Minimal Defensive Alliance} problem is NP-complete on planar graphs, FPT when parameterized by neighborhood diversity, and XP in treewidth.
-We proved that connected locally minimal strong defensive alliance is polynomial time solvable on trees; we gave a color coding algorithm for the exact connected locally minimal defensive alliance problem.
-We also proved that exact connected locally minimal defensive alliance is W[1]-hard when parameterized by the treewidth of the input graph.
-We list some nice problems emerge from the results here: is the problem FPT in treewidth, and does it admit a polynomial kernel in neighborhood diversity?
-Also, noting that the result for neighborhood diversity implies that the problem is FPT in vertex cover, it would be interesting to consider the parameterized complexity with respect to twin cover.
-The modular width parameter also appears to be a natural parameter to consider here, and since there are graphs with bounded modular-width and unbounded neighborhood diversity; we believe this is also an interesting open problem.
-The parameterized complexity of the {\sc Locally Minimal Defensive Alliance } problem remains unsettle when parameterized by other important structural graph parameters like clique-width.
+The main contributions in this paper are that {\sc Locally Minimal Defensive Alliance} is W[1]-hard when parameterized by any of the following parameters: feedback vertex set number, treewidth, clique width, pathwidth and treedepth of the input graph, and the problem is XP in treewidth.
+We also proved that {\sc Locally Minimal Defensive Alliance} is NP-complete on planar graphs and FPT when parameterized by neighbourhood diversity.
+We gave a randomized FPT algorithm for {\sc Exact Connected Locally Minimal Defensive Alliance}.
+We list some nice problems emerge from the results here.
+The question whether {\sc Locally Minimal Defensive Alliance} is FPT when parameterized by solution size has still remained open.
+Noting that the result for neighbourhood diversity implies that the problem is FPT in vertex cover, it would be interesting to consider the parameterized complexity with respect to twin cover.
+The modular width parameter also appears to be a natural parameter to consider here, and since there are graphs with bounded modular-width and unbounded neighbourhood diversity; we believe this is also an interesting open problem.
+The parameterized complexity of {\sc Locally Minimal Defensive Alliance } remains unsettled when parameterized by other important structural graph parameters like vertex integrity and cluster vertex deletion.